 The consecutive numbers printed in the corner of each bag ensure staff tractability.
 The bags backpack straps can be unbuckled and stored flat in the back pocket keeping them tidy, and avoiding them making contact on scene.

 When the bag is deployed as a standard piece of kit across a force is ensures total consistency and makes training/cleaning standards an easier task to manage.

-Don't miss any of our latest and best offers by signing up to our weekly newsletter.
+Don't miss any of our latest and best offers by signing up to our newsletter.
 We never spam, and you might pick up one of our great deals!